kshitijsankesara/KNN-Classification-for-Iris-Species/README.md

 * Performing **10 fold** cross validation
 * Considering all **K values from 1 till 49**
 * Obtaining average Accuracy for each K value
-* Choosing the best model based on the Accuracy and Error rate
+* Choosing the best model based on the Accuracy and Error rate.